Why live without money?

-Then, for a year and a half I lived in a tiny wagon in town in a friend’s backyard.
+Then, for a year and a half I lived in a tiny wagon in town in two different backyards.
 The ‘little blue wagon’ was built for another friend by my parents in 2014.
 She had a change of plans and didn’t need the wagon so I lived in it for that time and will pass it back to my parents (or on to someone else), when I no longer need it.

 Currently (2018) I am living with another friend (although I sleep in a little sleeping loft I built in her shed using recycled materials).
-I cook and maintain the house for the others who live there and I am setting up what I intend to be a highly productive food garden.
+I cook and help maintain the house and am setting up what I intend to be a highly productive food garden.
 Sharon and I are very old and dear friends and we see this as a win-win.
 We are supporting one another as we work collaboratively to ‘retrofit’ her household and decrease the footprint of the whole family.
 This is the next step for me in my moneyless journey – keep my own footprint low while supporting another household to ‘degrow’.
-So far, so good…..
+So far, so good…

 What happens if you get sick?